-In an environment in which disruptive business models and technological innovations are the norm, 60% of employers report that they are struggling to keep workforce skills current.
+In an environment in which disruptive business models and technological innovations are the norm, 60% of employers report that they are struggling to keep workforce skills current (IBM Report "Facing the Storm," 2016).
 Employers looking to address Industry 4.0 challenges recognize that their survival, let alone prosperity, depends on the upskilling and reskilling of much of their workforce.
 Yet requisite investments in training by the private and public sectors have lagged behind the demands imposed by change.
-Employers also have been critical of college graduates' preparation for current jobs, and of their lifelong disposition to learning and skills development.
+Employers also have been critical of college graduates' preparation for current jobs, and of their lifelong disposition to learning and skills development (IBM "Facing the Storm," 2016).

 Students, both past and present, are similarly disparaging of universities for insufficient career services and faculty engagement in their professional development.
-In a January 2018 Strada-Gallup Alumni Survey, 28% of students report that academic advisers are "very helpful" in identifying career options, while just 16% of students who visited career services found their experience to be "very helpful."
+In a January 2018 Strada-Gallup Student Survey, 28% of students report that academic advisers are "very helpful" in identifying career options, while just 16% of students who visited career services found their experience to be "very helpful."

 These disconnects can have a lasting impact on alumni attachment to the institution, their interest in returning as lifelong learners, or their willingness to support their alma mater.
-Indeed, higher education philanthropic participation rates demonstrate modest decline over the past several years.
+Indeed, higher education philanthropic participation rates demonstrate modest decline over the past several years (donorCentrics® Annual Report on Higher Education Alumni Giving, 2017).
 From both employers' and graduates' perspectives, change is clearly warranted to address the skills gap, and to connect alumni to their alma mater as a source of lifelong reskilling, and as an object of pride and support.